Liberdus/liberdus-docs/docs/earn-liberdus/run-validator.md

 For complete installation, configuration, and staking instructions including hardware requirements, firewall setup, and update management, please refer to the GitHub Readme: [https://github.com/Liberdus/validator-dashboard](https://github.com/Liberdus/validator-dashboard)

+> Important: All standby and active node must have the required minimum stake in order to earn rewards.
+The staking amount and cooldown parameters are subject to change based on votes via the LDAO.

 ## 🌟 Validator Roles and Responsibilities

 * Validators lock (stake) LIB tokens to earn the right to participate in block validation (consensus).